ocaml/dune/doc/dune-files.rst

    - with ``(map_workspace_root true)``, dune rewrites references to the workspace root to ``/workspace_root``.
-Note that when this mapping is enabled, the debug information produced by the bytecode compiler gives locations relative to the workspace root.
-If the developer chooses a source layout that mirrors the installation layout, then by mapping paths with ``/workspace_root`` replaced by the install root, the installed artifacts (e.g. source files) can be found.
-This mapping will be done by a combination of an updated ``ocamldebug`` and the new ``dune ocaml debug`` command.
-However, if the source layout is different than the install layout, this will not work.
+Note that when this mapping is enabled, the debug information produced by the bytecode compiler is incorrect, as the location information is lost.

    - with ``(map_workspace_root false)``, the references are not rewritten.

    The default is ``(map_workspace_root true)``.

    .. versionadded:: 3.0
+        Initial version with the mapping always enabled.
    .. versionchanged:: 3.7
         Add a way to disable the mapping.
-   .. versionchanged:: 3.8
-        Also rewrite the installation directory (usually ``~/.opam/<switch>``).

 .. _dune-files: